Snacks: How they fit into your weight-loss plan

 - 20 pea pods: 28 calories

-For comparison, one reduced-fat cheese stick has about 60 calories 100-calorie but it also has 4.5 grams of fat.
+For comparison, one reduced-fat cheese stick has about 60 calories, which is well below the 100-calorie goal, but it also has 4.5 grams of fat.
 While the protein and fat may help curb your appetite, a single cheese stick may not be as satisfying as, say, 20 baby carrots, which add up to nearly 10 times the weight of the cheese stick, have 70 calories and less than 1 gram of fat.

 See more In-depth